 The following requirements are in addition to, or further elaborate upon, those requirements outlined in The Graduate School Policy Guide.

 Students in the Certificate in Clinical and Translational Research gain expertise in clinical and translational science and become more interdisciplinary in their professional endeavors.

 Clinical and translational research is a discipline that fosters multidisciplinary, interdisciplinary, and team-based approaches to accelerate the translation of scientific discoveries to improve human health.
 The goal of the Clinical and Translational Sciences Program is to accelerate the translation of research findings into evidence-based policies and practices that improve human health.

-A total of five courses from at least three disciplines will be required for the Clinical and Translational Research Certificate:
+A total of five courses are required for the Clinical and Translational Research Certificate:

 |MSCI 421-0||Biostatistics for Clinical Investigators 2|